Avaiga/taipy-getting-started/steps/explain_md/step_2_on_change.md

 Great!
 Now, the page has a lot of visual elements.
-The slider is interactive and is changing `value`.
+The slider is interactive and changes `value`.
 Taipy manages everything.
 However, connecting a variable to other variables can be attractive.
 For example, to create a chart that will only display one week of data, a connection has to be made between the slider's value and the data.

 # state